corymichaelmurray/sage/README.md

 - I can switch between different AI models to suit your needs.
 Complexity?
 No problem! 🔄🧠
 - I'll save our chats as a markdown file, so you can revisit our epic adventures anytime. 📜💾

+## Coming Soon 🚀🔮

+- **Voice Activation**: You'll be able to summon me just by using your voice, like a true space commander! 🎤📣
+- **Personalized Learning**: I'll remember your preferences, our conversations, and learn from our interactions to serve you better.
+We'll be like two peas in a spaceship! 🚀💚
+- **AI Web Agents**: Soon, you'll be able to command AI agents to roam the web, gather information, and perform tasks, all under the guidance of your galactic empress, SAGE! 🚀🌐🕵️‍♀️💻🎉
+- **Mobile App**: Take me with you wherever you go with a dedicated mobile app, because adventures are always better together! 📱🌍

 ## Setup & Installation 🛠️

 1. First, let's clone the repository to your local spaceship...erm, I mean machine. 🚀💻